Dave Brat

-David Alan Brat (born July 27, 1964) is an American academic and politician who is the dean of the Liberty University School of Business.
-A member of the Republican Party, he served as the U.S. representative for Virginia's 7th congressional district from 2014 to 2019.
+David Alan Brat (born July 27, 1964) is an American politician and academic who served as the U.S. representative for Virginia's 7th congressional district from 2014 to 2019.
+A member of the Republican Party, he was first elected in 2014 after successfully primarying House Majority Leader Eric Cantor.
+Brat narrowly lost re-election in 2018 to Democrat Abigail Spanberger.

-Brat came to national prominence when he defeated the House Majority Leader, Eric Cantor, in the district's 2014 Republican primary.
-Brat's primary victory over Cantor made him the first primary challenger to oust a sitting House Majority Leader since the position's creation in 1899.
-He lost his reelection bid in the 2018 election to Democrat Abigail Spanberger.
+Brat came to national prominence when he defeated the U.S. House Majority Leader, Eric Cantor, in the 2014 Republican primary in Virginia's 7th congressional district.
+His primary victory, which he achieved with the support of the Tea Party movement, made Brat the first primary challenger to oust a sitting House Majority Leader since the position's creation in 1899.
+Brat went on to win the 2014 general election and was re-elected to Congress in 2016.
+During his congressional tenure, Brat was known as a conservative Republican and a member of the Freedom Caucus.

+In January 2019, Brat was named dean of the Liberty University School of Business.

 Early life and education

 David Alan Brat was born in Detroit, Michigan, on July 27, 1964.
 His father, Paul, was a doctor of internal medicine; his mother, Nancy, was employed as a social worker in Alma, Michigan, where he was raised.
 His family moved from Alma to Minnesota when David, the oldest of three boys, was in junior high.
 Brat graduated from Park Center Senior High School in Brooklyn Park, Minnesota.

 Brat earned a B.A. in business administration from Hope College in 1986, a master's degree in divinity (M.Div.) from Princeton Theological Seminary in 1990 and a Ph.D. in economics from American University in 1995.